Kuadrant/architecture/rfcs/0008-distributed-dns.md

 The cluster will need a deterministic manner to generate an ID that is unique enough to not clash with other clusterIDs, that can be regenerated if ever required.

-This clusterID is used to identify which A/CNAME records were created by which cluster/controller
+This clusterID is used to identify which A/CNAME records were created by which cluster/controller.
+This is done via the registry implementation in external-dns.
+Initially we will use the TXT registry, but in the future we will also want to offer a different form of storage for the registry .

 The suggestion [here](https://groups.google.com/g/kubernetes-sig-architecture/c/mVGobfD4TpY/m/nkdbkX1iBwAJ) is to use the UID of the `kube-system` namespace, as this [cannot be deleted easily](https://groups.google.com/g/kubernetes-sig-architecture/c/mVGobfD4TpY/m/lR4SnaqpAAAJ) - so is practically speaking indelible.